mulab-mir/music-language-tutorial/_sources/lm/intro.md

 # Introduction

-This section provides a high-level introduction to the research topics surrounding language models.

 Language models using neural networks have been hugely successful in the recent years, and it’s been influential in many other fields of research not limited to natural language processing, including music information retrieval and generation as we’ll see in the later chapters of this tutorial.
-This chapter is intended to be a 30,000 feet overview contextualizing language model research and how they can be used in a broad set of applications including music.
+This chapter is intended to be a 30,000-foot overview contextualizing language model research and how they can be used in a broad set of applications including music.
-It is not intended to be too deep into any mathematical or technical details, but it tried to cover recent developments and latest challenges in the area.
+We're not going to go too deep into any mathematical or technical details, but we'll try to cover recent developments and latest challenges in the area.

 ### What are language models?

 In the most general sense, a language model is a probability distribution defined over natural languages, so $P$ of some text:

-$$P(\mathrm{some~~text})$$
+$$P(\textrm{some text})$$

 It’s often defined as a conditional probability distribution, because we are usually interested in the probability of texts at a certain situation, that we can change or control when we want.